You snooze, you lose: NYPD cracking down on subway sleeping

 Sewell said she is reviewing every bureau in the department with an eye on reducing redundancies and maybe even eliminating certain units.

-But City Councilwoman Tiffany Cabán (D-Queens) scoffed at the idea police are trying to do more with less.
+But City Councilwoman Tiffany Cabán, a Queens Democrat, scoffed at the idea police are trying to do more with less.

 “Your budget is bigger than that of the Ukrainian military,” Cabán said.
 “It’s bigger than that of many countries’ militaries, in fact.”